Maine

 Maine Data Privacy Laws: ISP Privacy & Consumer Rights (2026)

-Maine has established one of the most distinctive data privacy frameworks in the United States.
-The state made national headlines in 2019 when it became the first and only state to require internet service providers to obtain opt-in consent before using or selling customer data.
-That law remains a landmark in American privacy regulation.
+Maine has built one of the most distinctive data privacy frameworks in the United States.
+In 2019, the state became the first and only state to require internet service providers to obtain opt-in consent before using or selling customer data.
+In 2021, Maine enacted the nation's strongest government facial recognition ban.
+These landmark laws sit alongside data breach notification requirements, student data protections, health information rules, and a new employer surveillance law taking effect in summer 2026.

 Maine's ISP Privacy Law (35-A MRSA 9301)